Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Methodologies

 The specific architecture of our CVAE model consists of two conditional prior inputs, two encoders, and one decoder (2C2E1D), as illustrated in \Fig{fig:model}.
 The internal configuration of each of these modules is same as the 2C2E1D model in \citet{liao2021}, with one difference: both of our parameter label conditionals have 4 fully connected layers of size 500 each (see \Tab{tab:model} for more details).
 We normalize each input waveform and pass the normalizing factors (mean and standard deviation) to the second encoder as keys.
 These keys are conditioned on their own conditional prior labels and help in denormalizing the reconstructed outputs during the inference stage.
-A more detailed explanation of how our auto-encoder model learns and how a training loop progresses are given in the Appendix.
+More information about our variational model and the latent representation learning process is detailed in the Appendix.